 What are the Consequences of Having a Lifting Injury?

 The consequences of a lifting injury may mean an inability to return to work.
-In some cases, this may only be for a short time, but if there was a severe back injury for instance, then it may be for long-term.
-This can lead to lost income and if treatment is necessary, expenses associated with the treatment.
+In some cases, this may only be for a short time, but if there was a severe back injury, then it may be for long-term.
+This can lead to lost income and, if treatment is necessary, expenses associated with the treatment.
 Physical therapy, surgery and medication could be required.
-When a worker has been injured, they should understand what their rights are and how they may be protected by an Iowa Workers' Compensation claim.
+When a worker has been injured, they should understand what their rights are and how they may be protected by an Iowa workers' compensation claim.

-How Can a Des Moines Workers' Compensation Attorney Help?
+How Can an Iowa Workers' Compensation Attorney Help?

 If you have sustained a lifting injury at work, you should know that you are not automatically guaranteed success with your Iowa workers' compensation claim.
 The insurance company may do whatever they can to deny or undervalue your claim.
 A Des Moines Workers' Compensation attorney will be familiar with work injury claims that involve a lifting injury as the chief complaint and will understand what type of evidence will be needed to substantiate your Iowa workers' compensation claim.
 The Des Moines workers' compensation attorney team at Walker, Billingsley & Bair know the importance of protecting your work injury claim from the get-go.
 That's why we provide this FREE book; Iowa Workers' Compensation - An Insider's Guide to Work Injuries: 7 Deadly Mistakes To Avoid If You Are Hurt At Work.
 To learn more about what our legal team will do to help you protect your Iowa work injury claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation - 641-792-3595.